Susan McKinney Steward

 McKinney-Steward's burial site at Green-Wood Cemetery in Brooklyn, New York.

 Susan Maria McKinney Steward (March 1847 - March 17, 1918) was an American physician and author.
 She was the third African-American woman to earn a medical degree, and the first in New York state.

 McKinney-Steward's medical career focused on prenatal care and childhood disease.
 From 1870 to 1895, she ran her own practice in Brooklyn and co-founded the Brooklyn Women's Homeopathic Hospital and Dispensary.
 She sat on the board and practiced medicine at the Brooklyn Home for Aged Colored People.
 From 1906, she worked as college physician at the African Methodist Episcopal Church's Wilberforce University in Ohio.
-In 1911, she attended the Universal Race Congress in New York, where she delivered a paper entitled "Colored American Women".
+In 1911, she attended the Universal Race Congress in London, where she delivered a paper entitled "Colored American Women".

 Biography

 Early life

 McKinney-Steward was born Susan Maria Smith to Anne and Sylvanus Smith in 1847.
 She lived at 189 Pearl Street, in Weeksville, now Crown Heights, Brooklyn for ten years until her family moved to a house next door at 213 Pearl Street.
 They later moved again to 243 Pearl Street.
 Susan was part of a large family, and had nine other siblings.
 Her eldest sister, Sarah J. Garnet who was the wife of Henry Highland Garnet, eventually became the first African-American female school principal in the New York City public school system.
 Her other sisters, Emma Tompkins became a school teacher, Clara Brown was a piano teacher, and Mary was a hair stylist.
 Her father held jobs as a porter, carpet cleaner, and laborer.
 However, he also sold hogs which provided him and his family with a respectable living.
 As a child, Susan was fond of music and learned to play the organ.
 Because of her musical training she taught at a public school in Washington, D.C., for around 2 years.
 Eventually, she played the organ and was the choir director at Siloam Presbyterian Church and the Bridge Street African Methodist Episcopal Church.